SAP/spartacus-docs/_pages/install/recommended-development-environment.md

 ## Editor

-Spartacus team recommends a highly extensible and open source editor - _VSCode_, which can be downloaded from [here](https://code.visualstudio.com/Download).
+Spartacus team recommends a highly extendable and open source editor - _VSCode_, which can be downloaded from [here](https://code.visualstudio.com/Download).

 ### VSCode settings